basarat/typescript-book/docs/types/advanced.md

 # Functions

 ## Optional
 The `?` annotation can be used before a function argument or member of an interface to denote that a member is optional.
-That is to say that you can provide it if you want (and it will be type checked), but if it is ommited its *okay*.
+That is to say that you can provide it if you want (and it will be type checked), but if it is omitted its *okay*.
 This is shown in the following example:

 ## Specialized Parameters